Jase Richardson says that he’s okay after suffering a bad fall while representing the Magic for the 2026 Dunk Contest.

 We have more from around the All-Star festivities:

-- Stephen Curry would like to return to the three-point contest next season, writes Taylor Wirth for NBC Sports, especially with Damian Lillard winning his third contest this year, while the Warriors star only has two three-point championships to his name.
+- Stephen Curry would like to return to the three-point contest next season, writes Taylor Wirth for NBC Sports, especially after Damian Lillard won for a third time this year — the Warriors star only has two three-point championships to his name.
 “I already scheduled it,” Curry said.
 “We’re going to bring some people: Me, Dame, I’m going to try and get Klay [Thompson].”

-- Jaylen Brown is one player in favor of bringing a 1-on-1 competition to All-Star weekend, ESPN’s Vincent Goodwill writes (via Twitter).
-“I’m actually a big fan,” the Celtics’ All-Star said.
+- Jaylen Brown is one player in favor of bringing a 1-on-1 competition to All-Star weekend, per ESPN’s Vincent Goodwill (via Twitter).
+“I’m actually a big fan,” the Celtics‘ All-Star said.
 “It’s the purity of the game.
 I would love to challenge some people here.
 Like Luka [Doncic], Shai [Gilgeous-Alexander], Donovan [Mitchell].
 We could donate to charity.
 Set it up.”
-The topic has been relevant this weekend with the success of the women’s league Unrivaled’s 1-on-1 tournament this weekend, which was won by Ace’s guard Chelsea Gray.
+The idea of a 1-on-1 tournament has been a popular discussion topic this weekend following the success of the women’s league Unrivaled’s 1-on-1 tournament, which was won by Aces guard Chelsea Gray.

 Now can we ALL STOP with Tiwns at tge 4. …..